ANALYSIS-What China's Xi gained from his Biden meeting

 "It's the fundamental driving force behind the meeting."

-(Reporting by Michael Martina and Greg Torode; Additional reporting by Trevor Hunnicutt in Washington, and Antoni Slodkowski and Laurie Chen in Beijing; Editing by Don Durfee and Tom Hogue)
+(Reporting by Michael Martina and Greg Torode; Additional reporting by Antoni Slodkowski and Laurie Chen in Beijing; Editing by Don Durfee and Tom Hogue)

 ((michael.martina@thomsonreuters.com;))